Gandhi Ghat

 Gandhi Ghat (Hindi: गांधी घाट) is one of the main ghats on the Ganges River in Patna.
-It is named after the leader of the Indian independence movement Mahatma Gandhi.
+It is named after the Indian independence movement leader Mahatma Gandhi.
 The ghat is famous for its Evening Ganga Aarti.
-It is also associated with the immersion of ashes of Mahatma Gandhi in the river Ganges.
+It is also associated with the immersion of ashes of Mahatma Gandhi in the Ganges.

 Location

 Gandhi Ghat is situated on the bank of the Ganges.
-It is located behind National Institute of Technology, Patna and is around 5 Kilometers North East of Patna Junction railway station.
+It is located behind National Institute of Technology, Patna and is around 5 kilometers north-east of Patna Junction railway station.

 Ganga Aarti

-Ganga Aarti on Gandhi Ghat is performed with 51 lamps, by a group of priests, dressed in saffron robes.
+Ganga Aarti on Gandhi Ghat is performed with 51 lamps, by priests dressed in saffron robes.
 The Aarti starts with the blowing of a conch shell and continues with the movement of incense sticks in elaborate patterns and circling of large burning lamps that create a bright hue against the darkened sky.
 The ritual was started in 2011 on the lines of Ganga Aarti in Varanasi and Haridwar.